muso31/Helixbase/README.md

 To change the item version limit edit the rule on the _/sitecore/system/Settings/Rules/Item Saved/Rules/Delete Old Versions_ item.
 You can also change the rule to recycle or archive old versions.

 In the security editor you can assign non admin Item Unlock permissions

+If you do not require a feature you can simply delete it - one of the benefits of the Helix principles!